 prior to any disbursement in order to allow time for

 Q. Can I join direct deposit at a later date?

 A. Yes, you may choose to participate at any

 time.
 But why wait?

-account.
-Your bank may provide options for you to transfer
+Your bank may provide options for you to transfer the funds to

-the funds to another account.
-Please ask your bank for
+another account.
+Please ask your bank for assistance if

 A. To change your direct deposit to another